-The Awareness Stage The awareness stage is the first step in a sales funnel.
+The awareness stage is the first step in a sales funnel.
 At this stage, potential clients are just becoming aware of your coaching business.
 They might have come across your website or social media profile, or maybe they received an email from you.
 The goal of this stage is to introduce your coaching services to them and get them interested in learning more.

-The Interest Stage In the interest stage, potential clients are showing more interest in your coaching services.
+In the interest stage, potential clients are showing more interest in your coaching services.
 They might have signed up for your newsletter, downloaded a free guide or attended a free webinar.
 The goal of this stage is to build trust with your potential clients and establish yourself as an expert in your coaching niche.

-The Decision Stage The decision stage is when potential clients are considering whether or not to purchase your coaching services.
+The decision stage is when potential clients are considering whether or not to purchase your coaching services.
 They might have reached out to you with questions, or maybe they’re comparing your services to other coaches’ services.
 The goal of this stage is to make it clear why your coaching services are the best option for them and how they will benefit from working with you.

 The Action Stage The action stage is when potential clients become paying clients.
 They’ve made the decision to purchase your coaching services and are ready to take action.
 The goal of this stage is to make it as easy as possible for them to make the purchase and start working with you.

 7 Actionable steps you can take today to implement the above

 Now that you know what a sales funnel is and how it works, let’s discuss how you can use sales funnels to grow your coaching business.